Security guards and gaming surveillance officers typically do the following:

 Gambling surveillance officers and gambling investigators act as security agents for casinos.
 Using audio and video equipment, they watch casino operations for suspicious activities, such as cheating and theft, and monitor compliance with rules, regulations, and laws.
 They maintain and organize recordings from security cameras, which are sometimes used as evidence in police investigations.

-Security guards generally need a high school diploma or equivalent, although some jobs may not have any education requirements.
-Gaming surveillance officers also need a high school diploma or equivalent and may need experience with video surveillance technology depending upon assignment.
+Security guards typically need a high school diploma or equivalent, although some jobs may not require formal educational credentials.
+Gambling surveillance officers also need a high school diploma or equivalent.

-Most states require that security guards be registered with the state in which they work.
-Although registration requirements vary by state, basic qualifications for candidates are as follows:
+Most states require that security guards be licensed by the state in which they work.
+Although licensing requirements vary by state, basic qualifications for candidates are as follows:

-Guards who carry weapons usually must be registered by the appropriate government authority.
-Armed guard positions have more stringent background checks and entry requirements than those of unarmed guards.
-Rigorous hiring and screening programs, including background, criminal record, and fingerprint checks, are required for armed guards in most states.
+Guards who carry weapons usually must be licensed by the appropriate government authority.
+Positions for armed guards have more stringent background checks and entry requirements than do those for unarmed guards.
+Most states require rigorous hiring and screening programs, including background, criminal record, and fingerprint checks, for armed guards.